Alessia drifted, never quite reaching wakefulness.

 Dionys cursed as he looked at the wound.

-Odrian’s grip on her shoulder tightened reflexively, but when he spoke his voice remained steady.
+Odrian’s grip tightened, but his voice remained steady.

-“I did,” he said with a nod.
-The words were gravel-rough and deliberate.
+“I did,” he said to Stella, voice rough.
 “And I mean to keep it.”

 ─ ·⋆˚☆˖°· ─

-Alessia choked on a sob as Dionys flushed the wound again.
-Her breath hitched—sharp, involuntary—as the wave of alcohol burned over her torn flesh.
+Alessia choked as Dionys flushed the wound again.

-Stella flinched at the sound—not the choked whine itself, but the guttural wrongness of it, muffled behind the leather strap.
+Stella flinched at the sound, at the guttural wrongness of it.
 Fear flickered across her face for the first time since waking.

-Then she was moving, her bare feet planted on the ground, small hands scrabbling for purchase on Odrian’s arm as she tried to fight him off of her mother.
+Then she was moving, bare feet planted on the ground, small hands scrabbling at Odrian’s arm as she tried to fight him off her mother.

 “Stop!” she cried, her voice cracking.
 “You’re hurting her!”

-The accusation was wild and desperate.
-She fought as though the sheer force of her will could undo the necessity of Alessia’s pain.
+She fought as though she could undo Alessia’s pain.

-Odrian released Alessia’s shoulder to catch Stella’s wrist before she could move on to attacking Dionys—gentle but firm as he pulled her against his side.
+Odrian released Alessia’s shoulder to catch Stella’s wrist before she could reach Dionys–gentle but firm as he pulled her against his side.

-His thumb brushed over Stella’s knuckles—an apology, etched in blood and necessity.
+His thumb brushed over Stella’s knuckles, an apology born of necessity.

 ─ ·⋆˚☆˖°· ─